-Shutdown Zone-For all pile driving and removal activities, the Navy will establish a shutdown zone intended to contain the area in which SPLs equal or exceed the 180/190 dB rms acoustic injury criteria.
-The purpose of a shutdown zone is to define an area within which shutdown of activity would occur upon sighting of a marine mammal (or in anticipation of an animal entering the defined area), thus preventing injury of marine mammals (serious injury or death are unlikely outcomes even in the absence of mitigation measures).
-Estimated radial distances to the relevant thresholds are shown in Table 4.
-For certain activities, the shutdown zone would not exist because source levels are lower than the threshold, or the source levels indicate that the radial distance to the threshold would be less than 10 m.
-However, a minimum shutdown zone of 20 m will be established during all pile driving and removal activities, regardless of the estimated zone.
-This represents a buffer of 10 m added to the previously implemented 10 m minimum shutdown zone.
-In addition the Navy will effect a buffered shutdown zone that is intended to significantly reduce the potential for Level A harassment given that, in particular, California sea lions are quite abundant in the project area and bottlenose dolphins may surface unpredictably and move erratically in an area with a large amount of construction equipment.
+Shutdown Zone-For all pile driving and removal activities, the Navy will establish a shutdown zone intended to avoid the potential for acoustic injury.
+The purpose of a shutdown zone is to define an area within which shutdown of activity would occur upon sighting of a marine mammal (or in anticipation of an animal entering the defined area), thus preventing or minimizing potential for some outcome for marine mammals. such as auditory injury or severe behavioral reactions.
+In this case, neither serious injury nor death are likely outcomes even in the absence of mitigation measures due to the nature of the specified activity.
+A minimum shutdown zone of 10 m will be established during all pile driving and removal activities.
+In addition the Navy will implement shutdown zones that are intended to significantly reduce the potential for Level A harassment.
 The Navy considered typical swim speeds (Godfrey, 1985; Lockyer and Morris, 1987; Fish, 1997; Fish et al., 2003; Rohr et al., 2002; Noren et al., 2006) and past field experience (e.g., typical elapsed time from observation of an animal to shutdown of equipment) in initially defining these buffered zones, and then evaluated the practicality and effectiveness of the zones during the Year 2 construction period.
-The Navy will add a buffer of 75 m to the 190 dB zone for impact driving of steel piles (doubling the effective zone to 150 m radius) and will add a buffer of 100 m to the 180 dB zone for impact driving of steel piles (increasing the effective zone to 450 m).
-These zones are also shown in Table 5.
 These precautionary measures are intended to prevent the already unlikely possibility of physical interaction with construction equipment and to establish a precautionary minimum zone with regard to acoustic effects.

-Disturbance Zone-Disturbance zones are the areas in which SPLs equal or exceed 160 and 120 dB rms (for impulse and continuous sound, respectively).
+Disturbance Zone-Disturbance zones are the areas in which sound pressure levels (SPL) equal or exceed 160 and 120 dB root mean square (RMS) (for impulse and continuous sound, respectively).
 Disturbance zones provide utility for monitoring conducted for mitigation purposes (i.e., shutdown zone monitoring) by establishing monitoring protocols for areas adjacent to the shutdown zones.
 Monitoring of disturbance zones enables observers to be aware of and communicate the presence of marine mammals in the project area but outside the shutdown zone and thus prepare for potential shutdowns of activity.
-However, the primary purpose of disturbance zone monitoring is for documenting incidents of Level B harassment; disturbance zone monitoring is discussed in greater detail later (see "Monitoring and Řeporting").
-Nominal radial distances for disturbance zones are shown in Table 4.
+However, the primary purpose of disturbance zone monitoring is for documenting incidents of Level B harassment; disturbance zone monitoring is discussed in greater detail later (see "Monitoring and Reporting").

-In order to document observed incidents of harassment, monitors record all marine mammal observations, regardless of location.
+In order to document observed incidents of harassment, monitors record all marine mammal observations. regardless of location.
 The observer's location, as well as the location of the pile being driven, is known from a GPS.
 The location of the animal is estimated as a distance from the observer, which is then compared to the location from the pile.
 If acoustic monitoring is being conducted for that pile, a received SPL may be estimated, or the received level may be estimated on the basis of past or subsequent acoustic monitoring.
 It may then be determined whether the animal was exposed to sound levels constituting incidental harassment in post-processing of observational and acoustic data, and a precise accounting of observed incidences of harassment created.
 Therefore, although the predicted distances to behavioral harassment thresholds are useful for estimating incidental harassment for purposes of authorizing levels of incidental take, actual take may be determined in part through the use of empirical data.

-Acoustic measurements will continue during the third year of project activity and zones would be adjusted as indicated by empirical data.
+Acoustic measurements will continue during the fourth year of project activity and zones would be adjusted as indicated by empirical data.
 Please see the Navy's Acoustic and Marine Species Monitoring Plan (Monitoring Plan; available at www.nmfs.noaa.gov/pr/ permits/incidental/construction.htm) for full details.